coollabsio/safetyper/README.md

-# safetyper
+# SafeTyper
-Issues &amp; requests for SafeTyper
+You can report issues, requests features here for SafeTyper